Author: Jeff Rachford

 microcalorimetry can be used to quickly screen excipients during the formulation

 A common incompatibility pharmaceutical formulation scientists encounter is between lactose (anhydrous or monohydrate) with APIs containing primary or secondary amines.
 Know as the Maillard reaction, the example below shows how this common incompatibility can easily be detected using microcalorimetry.

 Figure 4.
 Interaction of API containing a primary amine with lactose.

 The red line represents the calculated combined output from the API and lactose which were each run separately (100mg solids).
 All samples contained 20% water as suggested by Schmitt.
-Notice the presence of a large exothermic process during the first 10-12 hours that appeared to level off to a pseudo first order reaction after about 14 hours.
+Notice the presence of a large exothermic process during the first 10-12 hours that appeared to level off to a pseudo zero order reaction after about 14 hours.
 The initial exothermal process is likely a combination of the Maillard condensation reaction and other processes, for example conversion of amorphous to crystalline material, formation of hydrates, etc. As mentioned above, these processes are assumed to come to completion rapidly compared to the degradation of API that would generally be assumed to take weeks if not longer to complete.
 Therefore, the data above would be consistent with a potential chemical interaction resulting in chemical incompatibility between the excipient and API.